Resources

 A root canal is a fairly common procedure that gets rid of inflammation in the deepest layer of your tooth.
 While a root canal procedure is fairly quick, healing from it may take several days and requires you to follow certain aftercare tips.

 As far as eating is concerned, it’s a good idea to avoid anything too hot, hard to chew, or can stick to your teeth.
 Instead, stick to soft foods that require minimal chewing.
+In either case, it’s best to discuss root canal aftercare with your dentist.

 Sources: